AlexRogalskiy/docker-multiarch/README.md

 #### Base Images used

+This image relies on an [Alpine Linux](https://hub.docker.com/r/tiredofit/alpine) or [Debian Linux](https://hub.docker.com/r/tiredofit/debian) base image that relies on an [init system](https://github.com/just-containers/s6-overlay) for added capabilities.
+Outgoing SMTP capabilities are handlded via `msmtp`.
+Individual container performance monitoring is performed by [zabbix-agent](https://zabbix.org).
+Additional tools include: `bash` `curl` `less` `logrotate`.
-Be sure to vierw the following repositories to understand all the customizable options:
+Be sure to view the following repositories to understand all the customizable options:

 | Image                                                  | Description                            |
 | ------------------------------------------------------ | -------------------------------------- |